 And go ’round and ’round and ’round

-In the 1950s, Singapore was a British colony and we studied in English-language schools, sang “God Save the Queen” (why QE2 needed saving I couldn’t figure out) and regarded white men as our cultural and racial superiors.
+When I was growing up in Singapore in the 1950s, we lived under British colonial masters, studied in English-language schools, sang “God Save the Queen” (why QE2 needed saving I couldn’t figure out) and regarded white men (ang mohs or red-haired demons) as our cultural and ethnic superiors.

-During my stint at the dredging company in 1975, I learnt an important lesson regarding white men.
-One afternoon, a newly-hired dredge engineer from Holland arrived at the airport, phoned the office and demanded to know why no one was there to drive him to the office.
-In panic, I asked him to hold the line while I consulted the managing director’s secretary, Jackie Leong, a pretty but sullen Cantonese girl who ran the office when the boss was away.
+During my stint at the dredging company (1975), I learnt an important lesson regarding white men.
+One afternoon, a newly-hired dredge engineer from Holland arrived at the airport, phoned the office and demanded to know why no one was present to drive him to the office.
+In panic, I asked him to hold the line while I consulted the managing director’s secretary, Jackie Leong, a pretty, icy Cantonese girl who ran the office when the boss was away.
 Jackie told me to tell the engineer to go fuck himself and make his own way to the office or be sacked.
-Accordingly, I repeated her message (minus the self-copulation advice) over the phone.
+Accordingly, I repeated her message (minus the self-copulation instruction) over the phone.
 The ang moh got into a cab, rushed to the office, offered profuse apologies to everyone and kept his job.

 Jackie told me later that “go fuck yourself” was the way to answer white men who didn’t know their station in life.
 Unfortunately, even today, many Singapore girls saturated in Western culture, still consider the white man divine.
 They live in the hope of being screwed by an ang moh and migrating with him to some frozen ghetto in New York or Chicago.

-A few years ago (2003), while I was having lunch in a kopitiam (neighbourhood coffee shop that sells watered-down coffee and greasy food) along Paya Lebar Road with some colleagues, we saw an ang moh man in the back of an open pickup truck, squeezed among a bunch of sweaty, swarthy labourers.
+Two years ago (2003), while I was having lunch in a kopitiam (coffee shop that sells watered-down sugary coffee and greasy food) along Paya Lebar Road with some colleagues, we saw an ang moh man in the back of an open pickup truck, squeezed among a bunch of sweaty, swarthy labourers.
 It was an epiphany for us as we exclaimed in unison: “Ang moh in pickup!
 Ang moh in pickup!”
-Since that fateful day, we realised that the ang moh (literally, “red-hair” barbarians) were simply labourers of a different skin hue.
+Since that fateful day, we realised that white men were simply labourers of a different skin hue.

-I’m now in late middle age and I reckon there’s less than another quarter-century before King Yama summons me to the Underworld.
+I’m now in very late middle age and I reckon there’s another quarter-century or less before King Yama summons me to the Underworld.
 Like a miser who knows his hoard of days is diminishing, I’ve got to ration life.

-Life is Dharma.
 Buddha’s holy teaching, the Dharma (also spelt Dhamma in Pali) is the only authentic, workable guide to life, the afterlife and ultimate Nirvana.
-Any life not centred on Dharma practices is simply a life doomed to waste.
+Any life not centred on Dharma practices is simply a life doomed to oblivion.

-I’ve indeed wasted the best part of my youth, when my mind was at its most pliant, following the Christian evangelical faith.
-For the love of Christ I memorised entire Bible books such as the Epistle to the Romans and 2 Timothy, and even attempted to learn New Testament Greek so that I could become a missionary.
-(I was too hidebound in the faith to question the logic that a knowledge of First Century Greek makes for a good missionary.)
+I’ve wasted the best part of my youth, when my mind was at its most pliant, following the Christian evangelical faith.
+I memorised entire bible books such as the Epistle to the Romans and 2 Timothy, and even attempted to learn New Testament Greek, for crying out loud!

-So I lost my biblical convictions.
-I still enjoy reading the magisterial King James Old Testament though (God saves me from the modern insipid translations), particularly Proverbs, Ecclesiastes and Job, wisdom books with an agnostic and a cynical attitude towards providence and the god-fearing life.
+Through the patient teaching of an American bible scholar and critic, Dr Andrew Way, who explained clearly why bible “truths” were to be taken allegorically and not literally, I saw the light and lost my convictions.
+I still enjoy reading the magisterial King James Old Testament though (God saves me from the modern insipid translations), particularly Proverbs, Ecclesiastes and Job, three wisdom books with an agnostic and a cynical attitude towards providence and the god-fearing life.